 The spiral appears in the phase fronts of the outside wave because both the radial and angular coordinates, r and φ, enter in a "traveling-wave" fashion, encoded in the complex exponential.
 Taking the real part, we end up with both coordinates inside a cosine.
-In the closed cavity, on the other hand, the radial coordinate enters in a "standing-wave" fashion and only yields a prefactor when the transition from complex exponential to cosine is made.
+In the closed cavity, on the other hand, the radial coordinate enters in a "standing-wave" fashion and only yields a radial modulation of the azimuthal wavefronts when the transition from complex exponential to cosine is made.

 So far, the technical reasons I have sketched above will make sense mainly to readers who have at least a vague idea why Bessel functions are the correct description for the modes in a circular resonator.
 But there is an even easier way to understand the spiral patterns.
 It's so easy that you don't have to know anything about Bessel functions at all.

 This is, of course, the ray picture that I already alluded to in the box with my references.
 All you need to know is that rays are perpendicular to wave fronts.
 This important fact establishes a rigorous connection between the spiral arms of our movies and families of rays that are escaping from the resonator.